etienneduplessix/pragueaidiscovery/README.md

 - **Bin Locator**: After classification, share your location to find the nearest bin of the appropriate type within 500 meters.
 - **Smart Bin Monitor**: Use `/findtrash → Smart Bins`, share your location, and view up to 3 nearby smart bins with fill-level indicators (🟢 green, 🟡 yellow, 🔴 red, or ⚪ unknown).
 - **Bulky Waste & Waste Yards**: Use `/findtrash` to locate scheduled bulky-waste pickup points or permanent waste yards in Prague via the Golemio API.
-- **Multilingual Support**: Messages are translated via Meta-Llama into the user’s Telegram language (if not English).
+- **Multilingual Support**: Messages are translated via Meta-Llama into the user's Telegram language (if not English).
-- **General AI Chat**: Non-command messages are sent to DeepSeek for AI responses, translated back to the user’s language if needed.
+- **General AI Chat**: Non-command messages are sent to DeepSeek for AI responses, translated back to the user's language if needed.

 ## Prerequisites